Sahilshri0611/VYBE_with_ME-frontend/README.md

 # VYBE Frontend

 A modern entertainment discovery and booking frontend built with React, Vite, Tailwind CSS, React Router, Framer Motion, React Hook Form, and Lucide React.
+This is a bookmyshow with a GENZ twist

 ## Run locally